 Can I use video files downloaded from YouTube or other Internet sites?

-The process is very much the same as it always was: you collect your material, write your Log Sheet and other notes for me, and upload everything directly to me using my personal uplink.
-I will review the material, consult with you on the phone or on Skype, and then begin the work.
-When I have the Reel completed, I send you a link so you can download the finished Demo Reel.
-We discuss any final tweaks or changes, and the job is done.
+For virtual sessions, the process is very much the same as it always was: you collect your material, write your Log Sheet and other notes for me, and upload everything directly to me using my personal uplink.
+I will review the material, consult with you on the phone or on Skype or Zoom, and then begin the work.
+I either do all the editing myself and send you the cut for your approval – or we work together on Zoom for the whole session.

 How do I upload my video files and DVDs to you?